suhai/EastHalo/README.md

 ```

 ## Features

+Create / Share Posts
+Comment On Posts
+Friend / Unfriend Other Users
+Add / Drop Course
+Edit Self Attributes
+Edit Other Users' Privileges
+CRUD Courses
+CRUD Departments
+CRUD Meals
+CRUD Books
+CRUD News
+Create / Assign Grade
+Transcript (Instantiated for each new user)
+Schedule (Instantiated for each new user)
+Chat With Other Users*
+Purchase Books*
+Purchase Meals*
+Create Assignments*
+Take Assignment*
+Send Mass Emails To All Users*

 ### User Authentication
   Sample information from the database is made publicly available to any visitor to read or watch, with more exclusive access reserved for users who sign in to the 'inner' zone.